Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 The Zeta Nu Chapter shall operate under the authority of the Delta Sigma Phi National Fraternity.

 The policies and operations of this Chapter shall comply with the National Constitution and Bylaws.
-The bylaws adopted by the Zeta Nu Chapter Of Delta Sigma Phi shall serve only to supplement the bylaws, constitution, and fraternity manual of the National Fraternity.
+The bylaws adopted by the Zeta Nu Chapter of Delta Sigma Phi shall serve only to supplement the bylaws, constitution, and fraternity manual of the National Fraternity.

 ## Article II - Membership